laurengarcia/url-metadata/README.md

 ```
 - These changes are fully compatible with all modern bundlers (Webpack, Rollup, Vite, Parcel) and require no code changes in your application.
 See /example directories included in package.
 - Added two new options:
-  - `size`: set a max size for the response in Node.js envs
+  - `size`: set a max size for the response in Node.js
   - `compress`: support gzip/deflate content encoding in Node.js

 To report a bug or request a feature please open an issue or pull request in [GitHub](https://github.com/laurengarcia/url-metadata).
 Please read the `Troubleshooting` section below *before* filing a bug.